zaiyan-alam/dna-sequence-workflow/data/temp.rst

 **-j**
    This option returns the status of the workflow in a JSON serializable data structure (Python dict).
-Sample of this structure is shown below, where the keys are explained as follows -
+Sample of this structure is shown below, where the keys are explained as follows - <br>
-   + *totals*: contains the overall progress of the workflow
+   *totals*: contains the overall progress of the workflow
    + *dags*: contains progress regarding each workflow, in case of hierarchical workflows each sub-DAG with it's name as corresponding key
    + *condor_jobs*: contains all the jobs in Q belonging to a specific workflow,